 If I and all the other people who have that suggestion send a friend request, Alekkings will receive a sudden influx of requests.

-You receive a huge number of friend requests because Facebook is showing your profile in the People You May Know section to a lot of people.
+You receive a high number of friend requests because Facebook is showing your profile in the People You May Know section to a lot of people.

 Another reason could be that you are constantly posting content that sparks conversations.
-Maybe some interesting posts or pictures or videos—Facebook loves engaging content, and wouldn’t mind recommending closely related users to join in the conversation.
+Maybe interesting posts or pictures or videos—Facebook loves engaging content, and wouldn’t mind recommending closely related users to join in the conversation.
 In this case, most of these people will be strangers.

-Can You Block People From Sending You Friend Request?
+Can I Stop People From Sending Me Friend Requests?

 Okay, you’ve received too many friend requests and you wonder: How can I stop receiving them completely?
 Even just for a week?
 (You just need some breathing space.)